stevemurr/unmix/README.md

 # Unmix

-A Python-based audio separation tool that uses AI models to separate stereo mixes into individual stems (vocals, drums, bass, other) and further separate drum tracks into individual components (kick, snare, hi-hat, toms).
+**Turn any song into stems.
+Separate vocals, drums, bass, and instruments with AI.**

+Extract individual tracks from stereo mixes using Meta's state-of-the-art Demucs model.
+Go further with drum separation—split your drum track into kick, snare, hi-hats, and toms.

 ## Features

-- **Stem Separation**: Separate any stereo mix into 4 stems using Facebook's Demucs model
+- 🎵 **Stem Separation**: Separate any stereo mix into 4 stems using Facebook's Demucs model (bass, drums, other, vocals)
-  - Drums
-  - Vocals
-  - Bass
-  - Other (instruments)

-- **Drum Component Separation**: Further separate drum stems into individual components
+- 🔧 **Drum Component Separation**: Further separate drum stems into individual components (kick, snare, toms, hats)
-  - Kick drum
-  - Snare
-  - Hi-hats/Cymbals
-  - Toms

-- **Hardware Acceleration**: Automatic detection and use of:
+- ⚡ **Hardware Acceleration**: Automatic detection and use of mps, cuda or cpu

-  - MPS (Metal Performance Shaders) on Apple Silicon (M1/M2/M3)
-  - CUDA on NVIDIA GPUs
-  - CPU fallback for compatibility
+## Future Improvements

+- [ ] Use a fine tuned model for drum separation

 ## Requirements